-Sumida et al. (2014) presented in their paper a study of sports fans’ attitudes that the base of measurement was the team loyalty factor.
-The data consisted of 2068 questionnaires filled by fans of 5 teams from Japanese professional soccer league.
+Sumida et al. (2014) present a study of sports fans’ attitudes for which the basis of measurement was the team loyalty factor.
+The data consisted of 2,068 questionnaires filled out by fans of five teams from a Japanese professional soccer league.
 The survey was conducted before the start of a match, with a fan intercept technique.
-The questionnaire asked about loyalty, attitudes and intention to re-attend.
-The downside of this research is that the attitude of the fan was measures by a single and only factor, in this case loyalty, from a wider perspective one can claim that using just one factor is not enough to fully represent the attitude as there are other factors that influence it.
-On the positive side it is clear that the loyalty factor was well covered from different angles and the sample is large.
-These two positive points where taken into consideration while designing the research for this research.
+The questionnaire asked about loyalty, attitudes, and intention to re-attend.
+The downside of this research is that the attitude of the fan was measured by a single factor, in this case loyalty.
+From a wider perspective one can claim that using just one factor is not enough to fully represent the attitude as there are other factors that influence it.
+On the positive side, it is clear that the loyalty factor was thoroughly covered from different angles, and the sample is large.
+These two positive points were taken into consideration while designing the research for this paper.

-A more extended measure was done by Greenwell (2001) for the paper dealing with levels of demand for sport.
+A more extensive measurement was done by Greenwell (2001) for a paper dealing with levels of demand for sport.
 The attitude in this case was based on attendance and audience factors.
-218 usable questionnaires were collected randomly in two different professional minor league hockey games, with a self-report method.
-They checked for five factors, perceptions of the core product, service personnel, customer satisfaction, team identification and physical facility.
-From this article, two important aspects of ’the research methods were implemented in the current study, even though ’that study covered a relatively small sample.
-The first one is the self-report method, and the second one is the randomality of the participants, as those two are widely used in attitude researches.
+The researchers randomly collected 218 usable questionnaires in two different professional minor league hockey games, with a self-report method.
+They checked for five factors: perceptions of the core product, service personnel, customer satisfaction, team identification, and physical facility.
+Two important aspects of Greenwell’s research methods were implemented in the current study even though Greenwell’s study covered a relatively small sample.
+The first one is the self-report method and the second is the randomness of the participants, as these aspects are widely used in attitude research.

-Shank & Beasley (1998) suggested a scale to measure sports fan involvement constructs to better understand sports fans.
-By conducting a survey on a sample of 136 consumers they found two aspects of involvement - cognitive and affective.
-The two were related to viewing sports on television, reading about sports in magazines and newspapers, attending sporting events and participating in sports.
-The questionnaire was formed around 8 items regarding sports involvement, and 5 items for media habits, attendance and participation in sports.
-In addition, six in-depth interviews were conducted for the purpose of better understanding the involvement construct and to develop the survey instrument.
+Shank and Beasley (1998) suggested a scale to measure sports fan involvement constructs to better understand sports fans.
+Through a survey of a sample of 136 consumers, they found two aspects of involvement: cognitive and affective.
+These aspects relate to viewing sports on television, reading about sports in magazines and newspapers, attending sporting events, and participating in sports.
+The questionnaire included eight items regarding sports involvement, and five items for media habits, attendance, and participation in sports.
+In addition, six in-depth interviews were conducted in order to help better understand the involvement construct and to develop the survey instrument.

-In the next article presented, a mix of two main factors used before in previous studies was used for measuring the behavioral construct: attendance and fan identity, which in other researches was referred as loyalty in wider terms.
-Laverie & Arnett (2000) decidedmixeswiderAdeveloped a model of fan behavior based on two factors, attendance at a sport event and fan identity salience.
-They tested the model with a sample of 190 college students, fans of women’s basketball team of a large university.
-The researchers used multiple items of a self-reporting nature for the collection of the data, and they used existing inventories of items from previous studies.
-The use of multiple items permits the author to test the suggested model, but because the sample is formed of a very specific participants that are fans of women’s basketball of a large university, probably there are other factors that influence the behavior that origins from the characteristics of this population.
-So this fact maybe a problem when applying the model on other population.
-For this reason, in the design of the tool used in author’s research that used a wider participant's diversity, more items were used to measure the factors.
-This was to compensate the limitation of ignoring other factors that can affect the fan behavior.
+Laverie and Arnett (2000) opted for a combination of two main factors measuring the behavioral construct used in the previous studies: attendance and fan identity, which in other research was referred to as loyalty in broader terms.
+The authors developed a model of fan behavior based on two factors: attendance at a sporting event and fan identity salience.
+They tested the model with a sample of 190 college students, fans of the women’s basketball team of a large university.
+The researchers used multiple self-reporting items to collect their data, and they used existing inventories of items from previous studies.
+The use of multiple items enabled the authors to test the suggested model, but because the sample was formed from a narrow set of participants who were fans of women’s basketball at a large university, there were probably other factors influencing the behavior that originated in the characteristics of this population.
+This fact could be a problem when the model is applied to another population.
+Thus in designing the tool used in the research discussed in this paper, which encompasses greater participant diversity, more items were used to measure the factors under study.
+This was to compensate for the limitation of ignoring other factors that can affect fan behavior.

-METHODS OF RESEARCH
+RESEARCH METHODS